hbz/rpb/README.md

       "identifierSpace": "http://test.lobid.org/resources",
       "schemaSpace": "http://purl.org/dc/terms/BibliographicResource",
       "type": {
-        "id": "(Series OR Journal OR EditedVolume OR MultiVolumeBook OR Periodical OR Proceeding OR Newspaper OR Bibliography OR OfficialPublication OR Legislation OR Report) AND NOT (Article OR PublicationIssue)", "name": "Überordnungen"
+        "id": "(Series OR Journal OR EditedVolume OR MultiVolumeBook OR Periodical OR Bibliography) AND NOT (Article OR PublicationIssue)", "name": "Überordnungen"
       },
       "autoMatch": true,